cnvrg SDK V2

 # Update Flow

-You can update the existing Flow's attributes:
+You can update the existing Flow's title:

 from cnvrgv2 import Cnvrg